5. Installation – Mastering Plone 6 development

 You have two options:

-1. Create the frontend from scratch using the Volto generator.
+1. Create the frontend from scratch using Cookieplone.

 2. Use the prepared Volto project volto-ploneconf with all the code for the training.